APPLICATION AND INTERVIEW PROCESS

 What do I need to bring to camp with me?

-We will make sure you are sent a packing list before summer.
+Part of your Paperfun will be an electronic Welcome Packet, which will include a packing list for summer.
 Start gathering modest and comfortable clothing options now, including closed toe shoes.
 Not all universities have laundry facilities adjacent to the dorms.

 WORKING AT CAMP